Adam Johnson (footballer): Sexual crimes and conviction

 Johnson was granted bail in order to say farewell to his infant daughter.
 On 24 March 2016, he was sentenced to six years in prison for grooming and sexual activity with a girl aged 15.
 The judge also ordered him to pay £50,000 of the prosecution's legal fees of £67,132.
-In investigations, police found animal pornography on Johnson's laptop; he was not tried for possession of these files.
 Pownall said before the sentencing that Johnson had been "stripped of his England caps" but the FA later confirmed that this was not the case and that they cannot take caps away from players.
 After his sentencing, Johnson was held at HM Prison Leeds.
 On 12 April, Johnson's legal team launched an appeal against his sentence.
 On 15 April, Johnson was moved to HM Prison Moorland near Doncaster.
 On 12 July, his appeal was refused, and a second appeal was refused on 16 March 2017.

 In April 2017 video footage taken inside HMP Moorland appeared to show Johnson talking to fellow inmates about his conviction.
 In the footage, Johnson talks about his victim and the fact that he believes his sentence was lengthened due to his position as a professional footballer.
 Johnson also seemed to say that he wished he had forcibly raped his victim.

 Johnson was released on 22 March 2019, after serving half of his sentence.